 In many cases repeated injury has occurred, as documented by the finding of old injuries such as fractures and previous head injury.

 'Shaken baby syndrome' is the lay term used to describe the constellation of injuries resulting from violent shaking of an infant by an adult or adolescent.
 This injury is better classified as abusive head trauma, which is described by the American Academy of Pediatrics as a serious and common form of child abuse.
 Abusive head trauma includes not only shaking, but direct trauma to the head, which may occur when a child is thrown or slammed against a surface.
-With shaking, the resultant rotational and repetitive force can lead to a spectrum of injury ranging from mild to fatal, and may cause subdural haemorrhage, retinal haemorrhage, and brain injury from contact injuries and hypoxic/ischaemic injury cascades.
+With shaking, the resultant rotational and repetitive force can lead to a spectrum of injuries, ranging from mild to fatal, and may cause subdural haemorrhage, retinal haemorrhage, and brain injury from contact injuries and hypoxic/ischaemic injury cascades.
 In most cases, there is also blunt force trauma.
 The forces that result from blunt force trauma (described as an acceleration-deceleration injury) are much higher than forces from shaking alone; thus some clinicians feel that in children with severe brain injury there has likely been not only shaking but direct head trauma.
 Abusive head trauma may be associated with other forms of physical abuse that may result in bruising, fractures, or abdominal injury in addition to brain injury.

 Consultant in PICU